Thread: Veener saw and abused tools

 All this to make a tool which you have admitted to having no actual use for.

-I strongly suggest that from now on you stick to projects involving the making of tools you need so that this does not happen again.Theory and practice are the same in theory, but different in practice.
+I strongly suggest that from now on you stick to projects involving the making of tools you need so that this does not happen again.If you ask me what I am doing on a particular day and I say I am doing nothing, it does not mean I am available.
+It means I am doing nothing.

 13th April 2020, 08:33 PM #12